pytexas/PyTexas2017/app/md/sponsors/prospectus.md

     - 1 free ticket to PyTexas
 - Silver $750
     - Name, link, and logo included on the PyTexas website
-    - Promotional items placed in the PyTexas swag table
+    - Promotional items placed on the PyTexas swag table
     - Company name and link included in the PyTexas twitter feed and social platforms
     - 1 free tickets to PyTexas
 - Gold $1200